sunlao/hello_dbt/README.md

 * Assert Postgres database
 * Assert Postgres dbt schemas exist
+* NOTE: the app user:
+  * can connect to postgres - `select "postgres";`
+  * does not have permissions select from table in consumption schema. (or any table)

 From project root, assert DBT in dbt_runtime container and get DBT setup information: